maxstalzer/maxstalzer.github.io/Sahel Analysis.markdown

 <h2> Overview of Terror Attacks in Central Sahel Africa </h2>

 ## Intro
-Initial work was to look for currently highly affected regions by terrorism using stats like global terrorism index[2] or our and map plots we understood that Central Sahel Africa is currently one of the most terrorism affeted regions in the whole world.
+Initial work was to look for currently highly affected regions by terrorism using statistics from the global terrorism index [1] or our own exploratory map plots, we understood that the Central Sahel region is currently one of the most terrorism affected areas in the world.
 This region is interesting with Islamic extremism uprising in the last decade and major islamic terrorist powers taking advantage of the poor and remote regions of south-sahara, with boko haram, ISGS (Islamic State in Greater Sahara) had been or are activiely affiliated with Islamic state, as well as Jama’at Nusrat al-Islam wal-Muslimim (JNIM) affiliated with al-Qa'ida and with governements failing to provide security and power to defeat these groups, terror and fear has taken regions economy in time of uncertainty.

 ### What is the Sahel region of Africa?
-The Central Sahel is a region in West Africa comprised of the countries Burkina Faso, Mali and Niger.Political violence is a major issue in each of these countries and they have all been subject to **** [1]
+The Central Sahel is a region in West Africa comprised of the countries Burkina Faso, Mali and Niger.
+Political violence is a major issue in each of these countries and they have all been subject to Jihadist insurgency.
+[2]
-Notably leaders of these countries are not even visiting the more remote northern regions of the countries due to lack of control and security there, the ongoing clashes between violent groups and citizens keep causing chaos.
+Notably leaders of these countries are not even visiting the more remote northern regions of each of the countries due to the lack of control and security there, the ongoing clashes between violent groups and citizens causing chaos.
 Motives for these groups vary, some have feudal territorial claims, fight for political power, gain and control over smuggling routes for human and drug trafficking over Sahara.
-In 2017 UN passed a bill for global powers to intervene and help combat terrorism in the region.[3]
-France has greatly contributed with it's military powers, Sahel region has been largest Frances offshores active military operation.
+In 2017 the United Nations passed a bill for global powers to intervene and help combat terrorism in the region.
+[3] France has greatly contributed with it's military powers, with the Sahel being its largest offshore active military operation.

 ### Global Terrorism Database
-It is understandable to argue that the GTD is currently the only database with comprehensive covereage of global and domestic terrorism.
+It is reasonable to argue that the GTD is currently the only database with comprehensive covereage of global and domestic terrorism.

 The United Nations states that as a minimum terrorism is defined as "Terrorism involves the intimidation or coercion of populations or governments through the threat or perpetration of violence, causing death, serious injury or the taking of hostages."
-[5]
+[4]

 It is important to seperate government oppression, war crimes, genocides, guerilla warfare from this set as although they can be far worse, these events do not fall into the category of the definition.